 Codependency creates a deep sense of loneliness because you can't be yourself.
 You're so busy doing for others that your life is never really your own.

-In order to get help and start codependency recovery, you have to "hit bottom" much like the alcoholic.
-Unfortunately, it's often harder, if you're a codependent person, to get help.
-You don't think you need recovery because you don't think you're the one with the problem.
-After all, you're not drinking.
+In order to get help and start recovery, you have to "hit bottom" much like the alcoholic.
+Unfortunately, it's harder if you're a codependent person, to see a problem.
+You don't think you need recovery because you're not the one drinking.

 You think that you have all the answers - and let's face it, when people keep coming to you for help, you think that you do.
 That's one of the reasons why it takes a lot for codependents to stop.
 You think that others can't survive without your help.